naked-physicist/LoL-Civil-War-Team-Generator/README.md

 Results are shown with the two metrics

-The Sorting priority is given to T-metric and then L-metric
+Sorting priority is given to T-metric and then L-metric

 Red and Blue teams are randomly assigned